-Sublingual immunotherapy shows promise as treatment for peanut allergyJanuary 7th, 2013 in Immunology /
+Sublingual immunotherapy shows promise as treatment for peanut allergyJanuary 7, 2013 in Medicine & Health / Immunology

 Peanuts are one of the most common triggers of severe food-induced allergic reactions, which can be fatal, and the prevalence of peanut allergy is increasing.
 However, there is currently no clinical treatment available for peanut allergy other than strict dietary elimination and, in cases of accidental ingestion, injections of epinephrine.